-- 401 Unauthorized.
+- 400 Bad Request.
+Certain authentication errors or failed API requests can cause this. - 401 Unauthorized.
 The user wasn't authenticated (logged in), but might be able to access the resource after authenticating. - 403 Forbidden.
-The user may be authenticated but is not authorized to access this resource. - 404 Not Found.
+The user may be authenticated but is not authorized to access this resource.

+- 404 Not Found.
 The requested resource does not exist or is inaccessible. - 500 Internal Server Error.
 The service experienced an unexpected internal error. - 503 Service Unavailable.
 The service is temporarily offline but is expected to return later.
 For instance, the service process is stopped or the database administrator is performing maintenance.

 The content of these responses can be found in the htdocs directory (see the Directory Layout section of this document for the location of htdocs).
-The default response is contained in a file named default CODE.html.
+The default response is contained in a file named defaultCODE.html.
 For example, default404.html for the 404 response.
 Do not modify the defaultCODE.html files.
 If you wish to customize these files, copy them to CODE.html (for example, 404.html) in that same directory and then modify them.
 Journyx product updates may overwrite default404.html and related files but will never touch 404.html.

-In addition, you may wish to make your web server return these customized responses for similar errors that occur outside of the /itcgi script directory context.
+In addition, you may wish to make your web server return these customized responses for similar errors that occur outside of the /jtcgi script directory context.